marciof/Eon/specification/specification.md

 Source code indentation is optionally significant for function expressions, based on the following rules:

-1. Arguments are first *Space*-separated, then *End-of-Line*-separated by the same indentation level.
+1. Arguments are first *Space*-separated, then *End-of-Line*-separated with the same indentation level.
 2. Parentheses are optional, except for grouping and disambiguating zero-argument calls.

 ### Examples ###